danieladaryan/SCS-Carport-Phase-3/README.md

 **Run locally:**
 1. Unzip the archive.
 2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge).
-3. No build step, no server, no dependencies required.

 All assets are self-contained.
 The only external dependency is Google Fonts, loaded via CDN — the site works without it but falls back to system fonts.